torproject/onionbalance/docs/README.md

 [Onionbalance][] is the best way to load balance [Onion Services][] across multiple backend Tor instances.
-This way the load of introduction and rendezvous requests get distributed across multiple hosts.
+This way the load of introduction and rendezvous requests gets distributed across multiple hosts.
 Onionbalance provides load-balancing while also making onion services more resilient and reliable by eliminating single points-of-failure.